childsb/glusterfs-hadoop-docs/ConfiguringHadoop2.markdown

 On each node within your storage pool, copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/

+** Modify the hadoop-env.sh file **

+Edit the $HADOOP_HOME/etc/hadoop/hadoop-env.sh file to reflect JAVA_HOME.
+Remove the # preceding the line and set the JAVA_HOME to the correct directory.
+This would usually be:

+ export JAVA_HOME=/usr/lib/jvm/java-1.6.0/

 ** Modify the mapred-site.xml **

 Navigate to $HADOOP_HOME/etc/hadoop and modify the mapred-site.xml to reflect the following: